-- Donors are solicited in the following ways at TND: direct mail, electronic mail, special events, one-on-one personal visits, phone calls, and in other ways a donor may wish to be asked for funds.
+- Donors are solicited in the following ways at TND: direct mail, electronic mail, E-newsletter appeals, special giving days, special events, one-on-one personal visits, phone calls, and in other ways a donor may wish to be asked for funds.

-(2) If a donor at any point requests to be put on the “do not solicit” list, whether a verbal request or through mail or in any other way, the donor will no longer be solicited for gifts.
-The executive assistant will enter the database and “flag” the donor with the appropriate code which will then not provide any donor communication.
+- If a donor at any point requests to be put on the “do not solicit” list, whether a verbal request or through mail or in any other way, the donor will no longer be solicited for gifts.
+A member of the development staff will enter the database and “flag” the donor with the appropriate code which will then not provide any donor communication.
 It will, however, allow previous gifts to be seen for record keeping.

-(3) Members of the fundraising staff also alert each other, through the database, of a donor’s preferred method of communication should he/she have one.
-If a donor prefers not to receive mail but does like to be phoned, this is entered in the database.
+- Members of the development staff also alert each other, through the database, of a donor’s preferred method of communication, should he/she have one.
+If a donor prefers not to receive mail, but does like to be phoned, this is entered in the database.

 - All donor information is kept confidential.

 - The Next Door’s policy requires that the agency does not give out individual names or donation amounts to organizations or businesses.